f1v/f1v-blog/src/content/blockchain-crud-app/index.md

    Try setting the value of `number` to different values.
 What are the limitations?
 What happens if you try passing something other than an integer into the `store` function?

+## Building the CRUD application

-6. Now that we have a basic understanding of Solidity and Ethereum Remix, lets write our own CRUD application.
+1. Now that we have a basic understanding of Solidity and Ethereum Remix, lets write our own CRUD application.
 In this example, we're going to create a decentralized application for users to produce and share their own beats.
 Start by renaming our `1_Storage.sol` file to `BeatBox.sol`.
 Update the name of the contract and remove everything inside.

    ```sol
     // SPDX-License-Identifier: GPL-3.0